PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-07 18:39:34
+Last updated: 2024-04-07 18:40:07
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres